EdWorkingPapers

 The Revealed Preferences for School Reopening: Evidence from Public-School Disenrollment

 … Before the 2020-21 school year, educators, policymakers, and parents confronted the stark and uncertain trade-offs … by the health, educational, and economic consequences of offering instruction remotely, in person, or through a …Before the 2020-21 school year, educators, policymakers, and parents confronted the stark and uncertain trade-offs implied by the health, educational, and economic consequences of offering instruction remotely, in person, or through a hybrid of the two.
-Most public schools in the U.S. chose remote-only instruction and enrollment fell dramatically (i.e., a loss of roughly 1.1 million K-12… more →
+Most public schools in the U.S. chose remote-only instruction and enrollment fell dramatically (i.e., a loss of roughly 1.1 million K-12 students… more →

 All States Close but Red Districts Reopen: The Politics of In-Person Schooling during the COVID-19 Pandemic

 … The COVID-19 pandemic created enormous challenges for public education.
 We assess the role of political factors and public health in state and local education decisions, …The COVID-19 pandemic created enormous challenges for public education.
 We assess the role of political factors and public health in state and local education decisions, especially the continuation of learning during COVID-19.
-Using an original dataset of state education policies since the start of the pandemic, we find that governors took the lead on ordering school closures in Spring 2020… more →
+Using an original dataset of state education policies since the start of the pandemic, we find that governors took the lead on ordering school closures in Spring 2020 but… more →

 What Limits College Success?
 A review and further analysis of Holzer and Baum’s ‘Making College Work’